DUNE-DAQ/daq-release/docs/create_release_spack.md

 It's worth to do several checks before starting any test builds.
 These checks include:

-* Check version tags with version numbers used in `CMakeLists.txt`; The script `script/checkout-daq-package.py` in this repo can help here. `python3 script/checkout-daq-package.py -i <path-to-release-config-xml> -a -c -o /tmp` will checkout all the DAQ packages used in the release into `/tmp` and verify if the version tags match cmake version numbers;
+* Check version tags with version numbers used in `CMakeLists.txt`; The script `script/checkout-daq-package.py` in this repo can help here. `python3 script/checkout-daq-package.py -i <path-to-release-config-yaml> -a -c -o /tmp` will checkout all the DAQ packages used in the release into `/tmp` and verify if the version tags match cmake version numbers;
-* Check dependencies in `CMakeLists.txt` matches those in `cmake.in` files;
+* Check if dependencies in `CMakeLists.txt` matches those in `cmake/<pkgname>Config.cmake.in` files;
 * Update spack recipe files for DAQ packages with newly added dependencies.

 ## Building candidate releases